cbolgiano/tinywatch/CONTRIBUTING.md

 Keep deletability in mind.
 Strive to write features that can be thrown away and rewritten in at most a weeks time.
 This ility encourages small focused features that generally compose well together with little to no coupling.
 If you need to rewrite it, destroy it and rewrite it.
-Worst case scenario it would only take a week.
+Worst case scenario it should only take a week.
 How freeing!
 Here is a great talk by Greg Young that eleberates on this ility:
 *[Greg Young - The art of destroying software](https://vimeo.com/108441214)*